-So who’s an expert at shielding the ball.
+So who’s an expert at shielding the soccer ball.
 Let’s ask Roy Keane how to shield the soccer ball, a player who earned a fair amount of respect when he played for Manchester United.
 In the video below you’ll learn how to protect and shield the soccer ball.

 Overall, shielding the soccer ball is an art that is a key part of the game that doesn’t get as much attention as it should.
 Not only are you protecting the ball, keeping possession, but it also allows you to hold the ball up until a teammate can get into a better position.
 And it’s surprising how many times goals are scored off a player shielding the ball so another player can make a run or get into position to cross the ball or shoot.

 Extra: Iniesta’s Shielding Skills and New soccer information.

 Shielding doesn’t have to be a conservative type of play, trying to kill time down near the corner flag towards the end of the game.
 Rather, shielding the soccer ball can lead to a number of goal scoring chances.
 In fact, many chances do come after someone shields the ball or holds it up, since they’re usually doubled teamed and another player is open.